 Refrigerate any unused dip for up to 3 days.

-Peanut butter dip and dippers are an easy after-school snacks for kids!
+Peanut butter dip and dippers make a super easy after-school snack!
 The possibilities are practically endless, but here's a list of dippers to get you started.

 - Apple slices